Stonesoft Corporation

-Stonesoft Corporation was a public company that developed and sold network security solutions based in Helsinki, Finland.
+Stonesoft Corporation was a public company that developed and sold network security services based in Helsinki, Finland.
 It was publicly owned until 2013 when it was acquired by Intel's subsidiary McAfee.

-Stonesoft does business globally, with a regional headquarters in Atlanta, Georgia, United States, and sales offices throughout Europe, the Middle East, and China.
+Stonesoft conducted business globally, with a regional headquarters in Atlanta, Georgia, United States, and sales offices throughout Europe, the Middle East, and China.

-In July, 2013 McAfee, a part of Intel Security, completed a tender offer to acquire all Stonesoft products and technologies.
+In July 2013, McAfee, a part of Intel Security, completed a tender offer to acquire all Stonesoft products and technologies.
 Stonesoft became a part of the McAfee Network Security Business Unit.
 Stonesoft firewall products were renamed McAfee Next Generation Firewall.
 McAfee sold Stonesoft to Forcepoint in January 2016.

 History

 Founded in 1990, Stonesoft started as a systems integrator in the Nordic regions of Europe.
 In 1994 it introduced StoneBeat, a technology for creating a high availability pair of firewalls in an active-passive configuration.
 In 1999, the company extended StoneBeat with a patented load balancing clustering technology, launching StoneBeat FullCluster.
 It was one of the first technologies certified in Check Point's OPSEC program.

 In 2001, Stonesoft expanded its product set into the firewall/VPN space, becoming a direct competitor to Check Point.
 The StoneGate Firewall/VPN was launched on March 19, 2001.
-In January 2003, the company introduced the first virtual firewall/VPN solution, for IBM mainframes.
+In January 2003, the company introduced the first virtual firewall/VPN, for IBM mainframes.